facebook/docusaurus/docs/guides-blog.md

 1. Customize the `<title>` of `website/static/index.html`
 1. Delete the dynamic landing page `website/pages/en/index.js`

 > Now, when Docusaurus generates or builds your site, it will copy the file from `static/index.html` and place it in the site's main directory.
 The static file is served when a visitor arrives on your page.
-When the page loads it will redirect the visitor to `/blog`.
+When the page loads, it will redirect the visitor to `/blog`.

 You can use this template: